 Performance Metrics: Beyond Basic Brightness

 Modern LED streetlights have become incredibly efficient.
 A standard 150W street light currently provides approximately 20,000 lumens, effectively lighting up to 200 feet of highway.
 Flood lights, with their greater coverage, may require 200-300W to properly illuminate a same area, although their distribution is more consistent over open spaces.
+Therefore, for different outside spaces, you need to consider whether to use flood lights or street lights.

 According to industry standards, LED street lights typically attain 140-150 lumens per watt efficiency ratings, which are maximized by their focussed beam patterns.
 Flood lights typically produce 120-130 lumens per watt due to their greater light distribution requirements.
 These disparities in efficiency have a direct impact on long-term operating expenses and energy consumption.